UMR-CNRM/thenamelisttool/README.md

 work with namelists or pack of namelists (update them, compare them, ...).

 Originally, it has been developed as part of the *Vortex* project.
 Recently the code has been extracted from the *Vortex* code base.
 It is now presented as an independent Python package.

+## Contributing

+Please review [CONTRIBUTING.md](CONTRIBUTING.md) for details on our development process.